imbus/testbench-cli-reporter/README.md

 In here enter the testbench server you want to interact with.
 If you don't enter a port, the default TestBench port 9443 is used.

+If you don't know the server adress of your testbench instance you can find it inside your iTBClient intallation folder: bin/application.conf

 2. Enter Credential

 Next Step is providing login data the testbench-cli-reporter should use to connect with the TestBench.